Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Random Histories Indexed by Galled Trees

 The assumption that a random history is locally Markov is quite natural; informally, this says that the genome of each organism depends only on the genomes of its parents.
 However, the next example shows that for $\eh$ a locally Markov history, it is not necessarily the case that the intervals in $\B_1(\eh)$ are independent.

-\begin{example} In the locally Markov history $\eh$ of \cref{Fig:Markov_Counterexample}, the mutations from the top directed loop are passed down to the bottom directed loop, where they serve as ``instructions" for how clonal mutations occur in the bottom loop.
+\begin{example} In the locally Markov history $\eh$ of \cref{Fig:Markov_Counterexample}, the mutations from the top source-sink loop are passed down to the bottom source-sink loop, where they serve as ``instructions" for how clonal mutations occur in the bottom loop.
 Thus, the intervals in $\B_1(\eh)$ associated to the two recombinants are not independent.

 For each vertex $v\ne w$, $\eh_v$ is completely determined by its parents.
 The top recombinant corresponds to an interval $[\frac{1}{2},1)$ in the first barcode with probability $\frac{1}{2}$, and to an empty interval with probability $\frac{1}{2}$.
 If the top recombinant corresponds to $[\frac{1}{2},1)$, then the bottom recombinant corresponds to $[1,2)$; otherwise, the bottom recombinant corresponds to $[\frac{1}{2},1)$.